 Cleo Senior Solutions Architect Barry Sponsler presented on this topic at October’s annual meeting of the Information Technology & Logistics Council and National Accounting & Finance Council of American Trucking Associations (ATA) at the Mandalay Bay in Las Vegas.

 Regardless of a data’s origin – from a customer, supplier, ERP system, or other means – all systems must be able to accommodate the organization’s information, which makes integration and data transformation vital elements for all technologies, inside and outside the organization.
-So-called – enabling secure integration with a growing number of SaaS applications as well as on-premise solutions – will become critically important, Sponsler says.
+So-called hybrid integration – enabling secure integration with a growing number of SaaS applications as well as on-premise solutions – will become critically important, Sponsler says.

 “The data has to get to more places than just your application, whether you build or buy,” he said.
 “If you install ‘x’ application to solve a certain problem, where will the data need to go within and outside of your enterprise?”